corda/corda-gradle-plugins/cordapp-cpk2/README.md

 ### Corda API Imports

 Our goal is for any CPK written for Corda 5.x to be compatible with every release of Corda 5.x.
-This requires the `cordapp-cpk` plugin to apply an explicit OSGi "consumer policy" for every Corda API package that the CPK may use:
+This requires the `cordapp-cpk2` plugin to apply an explicit OSGi "consumer policy" for every Corda API package that the CPK may use:
 ```
 version='${range;[=,+);${@}}'